 - Your eGFR is under 30.
 Check with your physician before starting.

-- Safety first.
+- Is it safe?
 We want a third-party-tested product (USP, NSF, or ConsumerLab verified).
 Cheap NAC can have purity issues.
 The sulfur-containing molecule can degrade, and a contaminated product adds oxidative stress rather than reducing it.

-- Effectiveness second.
+- Does the dose work?
 Form matters: NAC capsules and tablets are both well studied.
 The acetylated form is what makes this supplement work, so we confirm the ingredient is specifically N-acetyl cysteine or N-acetyl L-cysteine, not plain L-cysteine.
 Dose is matched to goal (see the dosing table below).

-- Cost last.
+- What does it cost?
 A 60 to 90 day supply of high-quality NAC usually runs $20 to $40.
 Among pure, verified options, we take the best value.
 This is one of the more affordable evidence-based supplements in the stack.

 How to dose it, and when